• Skip to primary navigation

 I renamed this blog Tilted Map just a few months ago (great timing to relaunch a travel blog… right as the world went on lock-down).
 But I’ve been travel blogging since 2014.

-Not full-time, not professionally, and at no time in those six years have I made anything near a full-time income from blogging.
-I’ve always done something else for money – translations, being a barista, having a marketing job in an office in France, writing for travel magazines and other websites, teaching English in China, guiding trips in Nicaragua, living cheaply, and going back to school to figure things out.
+Not full-time, not professionally, and at no time in those six years have I yet made anything near a full-time income from blogging.
+I’ve always done something else for money – translations, being a barista, having a marketing job in an office in France, writing for travel magazines and other websites, teaching English in China, guiding trips in Nicaragua and Guadeloupe, living cheaply, and eventually going back to school to figure things out.

 But throughout all of that, I’ve never stopped blogging.
 I haven’t even considered giving up – even during the years when I only posted two or three times because I was in grad school, or just totally unsure what to do.